brikis98/ping-play/README.md

 }
 ```

+The `id` parameter will be the id of the DOM node and `content` will be your content.
+Note that if your content was
+JSON instead of HTML, `big-pipe.js` will automatically call `JSON.parse` on it before passing it to you.
+This can be
+convenient if you use client-side templating.

+## Client-side templating

-For example, you could send down JSON as your content, and then use a client-side rendering technology, such as
+You can use a client-side templating technology, such as mustache.js or handlebars.js to render most of your page
-mustache.js or handlebars.js to render it in the browser.
-To do that, all you need to do is create a `Pagelet` that
+in the browser.
+To do that, all you need to do is create a `Pagelet` that contains a `JsValue` (for Scala developers)
-contains a `JsValue` (for Scala developers) or `JsonNode` (for Java developers):
+or `JsonNode` (for Java developers):

 ```scala
 def index = Action {